Nuclear Surface Warfare Officer transitioning into cybersecurity

 Who I am

 I am a U.S. Navy Lieutenant and Cyber Operations graduate transitioning into civilian cybersecurity.
-My background combines operational leadership, technical training, and a strong bias toward preparation, reliability, and accountability.
+My background combines operational leadership with technical cybersecurity training and shipboard responsibility.

 What I’ve worked on

-I’ve owned shipboard cybersecurity responsibilities, led a 20-person technical division in a nuclear environment, and built hands-on cyber projects focused on detection, monitoring, hardening, and response.
+I've managed shipboard cybersecurity responsibilities, led a 20-person technical division in a nuclear environment, and built hands-on detection engineering experience through a self-directed Active Directory security lab.

 How I approach the work

-I value clear documentation, calm troubleshooting, steady follow-through, and continuous learning.
-That mindset connects my military experience with the security work I’m building toward now.
+I value clear documentation, calm troubleshooting, and steady follow-through.
+That mindset connects my military experience with security engineering and cyber defense work.

 Experience

-Across these roles, the common thread has been ownership, technical leadership, structured problem-solving, and steady execution in environments where reliability matters.
+Across these roles, the common thread has been technical leadership, structured problem-solving, and dependable execution in operational environments.

 • Coordinated remediation efforts and reinforced security controls across networked systems.